Lattice of stable matchings: Join and meet

-(The same operations can be defined in the same way for any two sets of elements, not just doctors and hospitals.)
+(The same operations can be defined in the same way for any two sets of elements to be matched, not just doctors and hospitals.)

 Then both $P\vee Q$ and $P\wedge Q$ are matchings.

 It is not possible, for instance, for two doctors to have the same best choice and be matched to the same hospital in $P\vee Q$, for regardless of which of the two doctors is preferred by the hospital, that doctor and hospital would form an unstable pair in whichever of $P$ and $Q$ they are not already matched in.
 Because the doctors are matched in $P\vee Q$, the hospitals must also be matched.
 The same reasoning applies symmetrically to $P\wedge Q$.

 Additionally, both $P\vee Q$ and $P\wedge Q$ are stable.

 There cannot be a pair of a doctor and hospital who prefer each other to their match, because the same pair would necessarily also be an unstable pair for at least one of $P$ and $Q$.

-Lattice properties
+Distributive lattice

 The two operations $P\vee Q$ and $P\wedge Q$ form the join and meet operations of a finite distributive lattice.

-In this context, a finite lattice is defined as a partially ordered finite set in which there is a unique minimum element and a unique maximum element, in which every two elements have a unique least element greater than or equal to both of them (their join) and every two elements have a unique greatest element less than or equal to both of them (their meet).
+In this context, a finite lattice is defined as a partially ordered finite set (here, the set of stable matchings) in which there is a unique minimum element and a unique maximum element, in which every two elements have a unique least element greater than or equal to both of them (their join) and every two elements have a unique greatest element less than or equal to both of them (their meet).

 In the case of the operations $P\vee Q$ and $P\wedge Q$ defined above, the join $P\vee Q$ is greater than or equal to both $P$ and $Q$ because it was defined to give each doctor their preferred choice, and because these preferences of the doctors are how the ordering on matchings is defined.
 It is below any other matching that is also above both $P$ and $Q$, because any such matching would have to give each doctor an assigned match that is at least as good.
 Therefore, it fits the requirements for the join operation of a lattice.

 Symmetrically, the operation $P\wedge Q$ fits the requirements for the meet operation.